umalabs/correlated-authorization/README.md

 #### *A. Identity Federation Scenario*

-&emsp;The scenario illustrated in Figure&nbsp;5 allows you to link a single authorization server to multiple identity providers.
+&emsp;The scenario illustrated in Figure&nbsp;6 allows you to link a single authorization server to multiple identity providers.
 The client falls under the governance of the resource owner's respective authority.

 ![Scenario-1](./images/authority-boundaries-scenario-1.svg)

 <p class="figure">
-Fig.&nbsp;5.&emsp;Identity federation scenario
+Fig.&nbsp;6.&emsp;Identity federation scenario
 </p>

 &emsp;The identity federation with many-to-one topology uses third-party identity providers.
 The requesting party can operate across resource servers governed by a single resource owner's respective authority.

 #### *B. Data Federation Scenario*

-&emsp;The data federation scenario illustrated in Figure&nbsp;6 allows you to link a single identity provider to multiple authorization servers.
+&emsp;The data federation scenario illustrated in Figure&nbsp;7 allows you to link a single identity provider to multiple authorization servers.
 The client falls under the governance of the requesting party's respective authority.

 ![Scenario-2](./images/authority-boundaries-scenario-2.svg)

 <p class="figure">
-Fig.&nbsp;6.&emsp;Data federation scenario
+Fig.&nbsp;7.&emsp;Data federation scenario
 </p>

 &emsp;The data federation with one-to-many topology uses third-party authorization servers.
 The requesting party can operate across many resource servers, each of which is governed by a different respective authority of resource owners.

 #### *C. Mesh Federation Scenario*

-&emsp;As the name suggests, the scenario illustrated in Figure&nbsp;7 allows multiple authorization servers to be linked to multiple identity providers.
+&emsp;As the name suggests, the scenario illustrated in Figure&nbsp;8 allows multiple authorization servers to be linked to multiple identity providers.
 The client does not fall under the governance of the resource owner's respective authority nor the requesting party's respective authority.

 ![Scenario-3](./images/authority-boundaries-scenario-3.svg)

 <p class="figure">
-Fig.&nbsp;7.&emsp;Mesh federation scenario
+Fig.&nbsp;8.&emsp;Mesh federation scenario
 </p>

 &emsp;The mesh federation with many-to-many topology uses third-party identity providers and third-party authorization servers.
 The requesting party can operate across many resource servers governed by many resource owners' respective authorities.

 ## VIII.
-Use Cases
+Applications and Use Cases

-&emsp;Secure cross-domain data exchange systems.
+&emsp;The Correlated Authorization framework may be used to secure cross-domain data exchange systems.
 In particular, Authorization-Enhanced Mail System [10].
 Furthermore, file sharing, instant messaging, teleconferencing.
 Also, Healthcare systems, Fintech, and Telco services.

 ## IX.
 Conclusion and Future Work